 If the land area of your hotel exceeds 1 ha, you will also need a classification from the Indonesia Hotels and Restaurants Association (PHRI).

-Keep in mind that all accommodation businesses in Bali must be located only in tourist areas and you cannot operate as an accommodation business if the building is in a residential area.
+All accommodation businesses in Bali must be located in tourist zoned areas.
+You cannot operate a short-term stay accommodation business if the building is in a residential area.

-However, in such case, you can register your business in the real estate classification and provide long-term leases.
-This company can be both foreign or local.
+However, when in a residential area, you can setup your business to provide long-term leases.
+This kind of company can be both foreign or local owned.

 Ready to start renting out a villa in Bali?